Slave Dwellings

 Edition of 5, 1 AP

-With this project, I investigate how these architectural structures continue to influence the contemporary landscape, its inhabitants, and our understanding of history.
-Being married to an African American man inspired me to work on this topic.
-I explore our relationship and the histories of both our families in the U.S. and Germany through projects that address slavery, the Holocaust, and World War II, among others.
+This project seeks to demonstrate how these structures continue to shape the contemporary landscape, affect present-day communities, and influence our understanding of history.
+My personal connection to this subject—through my marriage to an African American man whose family was forcibly brought to Virginia—motivates this inquiry.
+Through this and related projects, I examine my relationship and the intertwined histories of our families in the United States and Germany, addressing themes that include slavery, the Holocaust, and World War II.

-All images of the former slave dwellings have been taken at dusk in North Carolina and Virginia.
-It has been challenging to locate these structures since slave dwellings have often been demolished or left to deteriorate beyond repair.
-In many cases, only the ‘big houses’ of the plantation owners are kept intact (and can oftentimes be rented for weddings or other festivities!) to tell a one-sided story about the history of slavery.
+All images of former slave dwellings were photographed at dusk in North Carolina and Virginia.
+Locating these structures has been difficult, as many slave dwellings have been demolished or allowed to deteriorate beyond repair.
+In contrast, the plantation owners’ “big houses” are often preserved—frequently repurposed as venues for weddings and other events—thereby perpetuating a one-sided account of the history of slavery.